Donna Lee Bakery murders

-The Donna Lee Bakery murders occurred on the night of Saturday, October 19, 1974, in New Britain, Connecticut.
+The Donna Lee Bakery murders occurred on the night of October 19, 1974, in New Britain, Connecticut, United States.
 Six people were found murdered inside the bakery.
 At the time, it was the worst mass murder in Connecticut history.
 Two local men were convicted of the murders: Ronald F. "Tiny" Piskorski, a 25‐year‐old former bar bouncer and circus‐bear wrestler, and Gary B. Schrager, a 31‐year‐old drifter.

 Murders

-During the slayings, the bakery owner, a store clerk, three customers, and a young passer‐by who had stopped in to ask directions were shot in the back of the head after they were forced to lie face down on the floor of a back room at the Donna Lee Bakery.
+During the slayings, the bakery owner, a store clerk, three customers, and a young passerby who had stopped in to ask directions were shot in the back of the head after they were forced to lie face down on the floor of a back room at the Donna Lee Bakery.

 Authorities had initially suspected robbery as the motive for the killings, and believed that both Piskorski and Schrager took part in the murders.
 Investigators later theorized that one of the victims had recognized Schrager during the robbery, and the perpetrators thus felt the need to eliminate all witnesses.
 Michael P. Kron, age 49, one of the victims, was related to Schrager as his uncle by marriage.
 Schrager felt that Kron had recognized him and would be able to identify him.